 - Keep your bank’s phone number on hand.
 Call your bank if you happen to lose your card or if you have any questions.

-Credit cards are widely accepted in Israel, so you shouldn’t have a problem paying with plastic in most places.
+Credit cards are widely accepted in Israel, mainly Visa and Mastercard, so you shouldn’t have a problem paying with plastic in most places.
 To avoid paying fees, look into getting a travel card without foreign transaction fees — and, if possible, bring a backup card along.
 Make sure to also use ATMs that belong to banks to avoid the higher fees that privately owned ATMs typically charge.

 Frequently asked questions